drupalprojects/fb_likebox/README.txt

  - Configuration examples:

- -- A) Faces and stream (default)
+ -- A) Faces and Cover photo (default)
- --- Show Stream: Yes
+ --- Show Stream: No
  --- Show Faces: Yes
+ --- Hide Cover Photo: No
  --- Height: 556

  -- B) Without Faces
  --- Show Stream: Yes
  --- Show Faces: No
+ --- Hide Cover Photo: No
  --- Height: 292

  -- C) Without Stream and Faces
  --- Show Stream: No
  --- Show Faces: No
- --- Scrollling: Disabled
- --- Height: 63
+ --- Hide Cover Photo: No

  -- D) Only Faces
- --- Show Header: No
+ --- Hide Cover Photo: No
  --- Show Stream: No
  --- Show Faces: Yes
- --- Scrollling: Disabled
  --- Height: 330

 -- CONTACT --